 This Bacon Shrimp Toast is so good, you’ll never order it from take out again!
-It’s surprisingly easy to make and sure to be a huge hit at parties!
+It’s a surprisingly easy appetizer to make and crazy delicious!

 Bacon…everything is better with bacon.

 As much as I loved the flavor of shrimp toast the first time I tried it, I knew I could make it taste even better.

 We had a last minute get together a couple of weeks ago.
 One of those times that you throw something together at the last minute and it turns into a full blown party.

 That does seem to happen a lot at my house…can’t explain it.
 We just have fun friends who come when I call!

 They know I’m going to have some good drinks, great food (it was Upside Down Pineapple Chicken that night) and lots of music.

 But like I said this was a last minute thing so I did rely on a couple of my friends to bring some of the food.
 Yeah that’s me, calling you up asking you to come over and hey…bring whatever you got in your freezer to fill in!

 Some brought drinks, some brought food.
 It all worked out with what we had on hand, no one had to run out for anything.

 So one of my neighbors brought shrimp toast.
 I had never tried it before – so I grabbed a few for my plate when they came around.
 Crispy, fried shrimp toast with a duck sauce for dipping.